 Like mentioned above, app users will spread the frustrations with your services on the app store and social media.
 The news of downtime in your services reaches across the globe very fast.
 Your mobile apps or websites can be labeled as ‘unreliable’ or ‘slow’ based on a shared experience that touches public’s consciousness.

 At the same time, your direct and indirect competitors would be quick to avail your service downtime and win over the market and consumers to stay with them.
 And you are ended up with a less market share and a bad brand image.

 How to prevent downtime?

 How can hidden issues be visible upfront to prevent the performance pitfalls?
 Many organizations have implemented synthetic monitoring strategy to observe their mobile applications and websites.
-Synthetic monitoring helps IT professionals and developers to proactively check the availability of their service in every predefined interval, especially making sure that mobile apps and websites are up and running smoothly at peak hours.
-By incorporating synthetic monitoring into your mobile devops process, your devops guys are able to get insights on different types of metrics – accessibility, mobile performance, competition, etc. and take responsive actions quickly before your products or new versions get published.
+Synthetic monitoring helps IT professionals to proactively check the availability of their service in every predefined interval, especially making sure that mobile apps and websites are up and running smoothly at peak hours.
+By incorporating synthetic monitoring into your mobile DevOps process, your DevOps teams are able to get insights on different types of metrics – accessibility, mobile performance, competition, etc. and take responsive actions quickly before your products or new versions get published.